 Fudge beyond your wildest dreams.

 If you are lucky enough to have unspoilt, wet sand, the sand flats can provide valuable Landscape foreground.
+It is possible to photograph reflections of Vesturhorn mountain in windy weather.

 Little reflection pools can be found after heavy rainfall or melting snow.